efuzy/efuzy/docs/src/pages/vue-components/date.md

 desc: The QDate Vue component provides a method to input dates from Gregorian or Persian calendars.
 related:
   - /vue-components/time
-  - /quasar-utils/date-utils
+  - /efuzy-utils/date-utils
   - /vue-components/field
 ---

 The QDate component provides a method to input date.
 Currently it supports Gregorian (default) and Persian calendars.

 ::: tip
-For handling date and/or time, also check out [Quasar Date Utils](/quasar-utils/date-utils).
+For handling date and/or time, also check out [Efuzy Date Utils](/efuzy-utils/date-utils).
 :::

 ## Installation